How to Plan a Ski Trip: A Step-by-Step Guide

 Enjoy après-ski activities like social drinking to wind down.
 Try to get a good night’s sleep, and don’t push yourself to the point of exhaustion.
 Don’t expect to be a pro after two days of skiing, just enjoy your time on the mountain!

-Planning a Ski Trip
+Enjoy the Ski Trip

-Planning a Ski Trip Recap:
+Ski Trip Planning Recap:

 • Set a budget